antoine3000/dok-antoine/content/fabac-assignments/2020-03-18-embedded-programming/_index.md

 ![pio-upload](pio-upload.jpeg)

-I've been using my pomodoro timer every day since I coded it, the Circuit Playground is always by my computer to remind me to take a 5-minutes break every 25 minutes and help me stay focused.
+I have been using my pomodoro timer every day since I coded it, the Circuit Playground is always by my computer to remind me to take a 5-minutes break every 25 minutes and help me stay focused.

 ---

 # Programming the ESP32 — Barduino

-We've been asked to assemble a Barduino few hours before the lab lockdown due to the coronavirus, in order to be able to experiment with it later at home.
+We have been asked to assemble a Barduino few hours before the lab lockdown due to the coronavirus, in order to be able to experiment with it later at home.

 > Barduino 2.0 started as a project to have a ESP32 fabacademy compatible board to help the students develope their work on top of it.
 This board was designed by Eduardo Chamorro Martin with the help of Josep Marti and Oscar Gonzalez in Fab Lab Barcelona 2020.
 >> [Barduino 2.0, Gitlab](https://gitlab.fabcloud.org/barcelonaworkshops/barduino-2.0)